RhythmLunatic/xdccget/README.md

 ## Quick facts
 * it is free software licenced under the GPL
 * minimal usage of cpu and memory
-* runs under Linux, BSDs, MacOSX and Windows (see notes for compiling below)
+* runs under Linux (Including Android), BSDs, MacOSX and Windows (see notes for compiling below)
 * support for IPv4 and IPv6 connections
 * can be configured with configuration-file
 * supports connection with and without SSL/TLS